luisepsq/katas_js/README.md

 # katas_js
-Javascript katas tested with jest
-This is a Kata compilation, every folder contains:
+this repository is a compilation of Javascript katas tested with jest This is a Kata compilation, every folder contains:
   * Kata decription ('.md' file).
   * solution.js file where you have to implement your solution.